zacharysgoldberg/zacharysgoldberg/README.md

 - 🔭 I’m currently working on a cross-platform **ASP.NET Core chat application**.

-- 🤝 I’m interested in working on **Backend and HPC focused applications**.
+- 🤝 I’m interested in working on **Backend and HPC focused projects**.

 - 📫 Feel free to reach out to me at **zacharysgoldberg@outlook.com**.